Miramar Peninsula: Atatürk Memorial

-Site of a Māori kainga (village) and pa in bush above Tarakena Bay, near the Atatürk Memorial.
-In pre-European times, people of the Ngai Tara and Ngāti Ira iwi lived here, using the site for fishing in Cook Strait.
-In 1819–20, Ngā Puhi and Ngāti Toa raiders attacked and sacked the pa, and killed, enslaved or drove off its inhabitants.

-- Wellington Blown Away sign
+Wellington Blown Away sign

 'Wellington Blown Away' sign near the Cutting.

 A sign on a hill near the Miramar Cutting spells out 'Wellington' with the last few letters looking as if they are blowing away in Wellington's famous winds.
 Originally Wellington Airport announced it would install a sign saying 'Wellywood', referencing the area's film industry, but this proposal was not popular so a competition was created by the airport and promoted by the Dominion Post newspaper.
 The winner of the design competition was 'Wellington Blown Away', designed by Matt Sellars and Raymond McKay of Saatchi and Saatchi.
 The sign was installed in 2012, and is intended to be seen from the air when landing from the north at Wellington Airport.